vi/websocat/README.md

 | 1.2       | 1.28 | 1.47 |
 | 1.0-1.1   | 1.23 | 1.47 |

+Note that building with legacy Rust version (e.g. 1.46) may require manually copying `Cargo.lock.legacy` to `Cargo.lock` prior to the building.

 Early non-async versions of Websocat should be buildable by even older rustc.